W is for Winter.. and Wheeze: Paediatric Acute Asthma

 Give the first line treatment.
 This is easy enough, but I do find that I sometimes second guess myself sometimes.
 The BTS/SIGN guidance has answered a few of these clinical dilemmas, which I will share with you.

-If the child has mild/moderate symptoms give a Salbutmol inhaler via a spacer and check their technique.
+If the child has mild/moderate symptoms give a salbutamol inhaler via a spacer and check their technique.
 Dose is not only age dependent but needs to be tailored according to symptoms so check your local protocol.
-Where I work it is 5 puffs in the under 5s, and 10 puffs in older children, every few or so hours according to how long they can stretch.
-Once they can have 5 puffs (or 10 puffs) every 3-4 hours, they can go home on this regimen and tail it down when symptoms start improving a few days down the line.
+The number of puffs of salbutamol you give varies depending on your local guidelines, so make sure you have checked these and are adhering to local policy.
+For most places, once children are managing with inhalers every 3-4 hours, they can go home on this regimen and tail it down when symptoms start improving a few days down the line.

 If the patient has severe or life-threatening asthma with Sats <92%, then reach for the nebulized salbutamol.
-If there is poor response to the first neb, then add ipratropium bromide to make a combined nebuliser which can be repeated every 20-30minutes and adjusted according to response.
+If there is poor response to the first neb, consider adding ipratropium bromide to make a combined nebuliser which can be repeated every 20-30minutes and adjusted according to response.
+Again local guidelines may vary as to when you should be mixing your nebulisers so make sure you’ve checked your local policy.

 Add in a steroid early in both moderate or more severe exacerbations.
 Hold the IV hydrocortisone for those who can’t retain oral therapy as the evidence shows that the oral and IV routes have similar efficacy.